cooperativ-labs/syndicate/README.md

 ## Overview

 Syndicate, developed by Cooperativ Labs Inc., is a solution for launching and managing private security offerings on Ethereum and Polygon.
-It streamlines the investment process, enabling efficient management of syndication deals. learn more at [Cooperativ.io](https://cooperativ.io/syndicate)
+It streamlines the investment process, enabling efficient management of syndication deals.
+Learn more at [Cooperativ.io](https://cooperativ.io/syndicate).

 Live at: [https://staging.syndicate.cooperativ.io/](https://staging.syndicate.cooperativ.io/)